learn-monogame/learn-monogame.github.io/docs/how-to/README.md

 # How-to guides

-[How-to guides](https://documentation.divio.com/how-to-guides/) take the reader through the steps required to solve a real-world problem.
+[How-to guides](https://diataxis.fr/how-to-guides/) are directions that take the reader through the steps required to solve a real-world problem.
+How-to guides are goal-oriented.

 * [Get started](./get-started.md)
 * [Automate release](./automate-release.md)